paulca/eyeballs.js/README.md

 These generators will install files to app/models and app/controllers relative to where you run the `eyeballs` command.

-You can also install a scaffold:
+You can also generate a scaffold:

     eyeballs generate scaffold Post